Personality vs. Identity: How to Find Your Right Fit

 You risk accumulating so many identities that they weigh you down.

 That’s why Paul Graham wrote his famous essay about keeping your identity small.
-By “small,” I don’t think he’s recommending we cover our core with skimpy identity G-strings, though.
+By “small,” I don’t think he’s recommending we cover our core with identity G-strings.
 The idea is to be an identity minimalist.

 Curate something similar to my packing list: a select collection of high-quality, long-lasting, and versatile identities.
 But never get too attached to any item and always be on the lookout for upgrades.